 Grand Rapids police surround home on report of domestic disturbance

-GRAND RAPIDS, Mich. — Grand Rapids police have a home surrounded after a report of a domestic disturbance possibly involving a gun.
+GRAND RAPIDS, Mich. — Grand Rapids police surrounded a home after a report of a domestic disturbance possibly involving a gun.

 The call came in shortly after 10 p.m.
 Police say were responding to a domestic disturbance at a home near the area of Godfrey Ave SW and Liberty St.